-- This is the total amount of LCFF supplemental and concentration grants the LEA estimates it will actually receive based on of the number and concentration of unduplicated students in the current school year. - 4.
-Total Planned Contributing Expenditures (LCFF Funds) - This amount is the total of the Last Year's Planned Expenditures for Contributing Actions (LCFF Funds).
+This is the total amount of LCFF supplemental and concentration grants the LEA estimates it will actually receive based on the number and concentration of unduplicated students in the current school year.

+• 4.
+Total Planned Contributing Expenditures (LCFF Funds)

 • 7.
 Total Estimated Actual Expenditures for Contributing Actions